National Achievement Scholarship Program

 Like the National Merit program, students wishing to compete in the National Achievement program must take the Preliminary SAT (PSAT/NSMQ) test and meet various other requirements.

 The National Achievement program has four levels of recognition including,outstanding participant, semifinalist, finalist and scholar.

-Semifinalist's are the highest-scoring participants in their state as well as region.
+Semifinalists are the highest-scoring participants in their state as well as the region.
 These students are eligible to advance to the finalist level.
 This is the only way a participant can be eligible for a National Achievement Scholarship.
-Semifinalist must apply to be reviewed for the finalist level.
+Semifinalists must apply to be reviewed for the finalist level.

 After the National Achievement selectors review all the applicants, about 1,300 participants are chosen to be finalists.
 Achievement Scholarship Designees are chosen from the finalist group.
 The selectors base their decisions on the student's abilities, skills and accomplishments.
 Students can receive either the National Achievement Scholarship or the Corporate-sponsored Achievement Scholarship awards.

 Edem Akwayena, Outstanding Participant

 Louisa E. Baidoo, Finalist

 *Patrick was honored as a scholar in the National Merit program.